bluescarni/rakau/README.md

 Performance
 -----------

-The following table lists the wall runtime, for various hardware configurations, for a complete tree traversal on a system of 4 million particles distributed according to the [Plummer model](https://en.wikipedia.org/wiki/Plummer_model).
+The following table lists the runtime for the computation of the gravitational accelerations in a system of 4 million particles distributed according to the [Plummer model](https://en.wikipedia.org/wiki/Plummer_model).
+Various hardware configurations are tested.
 The Barnes-Hut theta parameter is set to 0.75, the computation is done in single precision.

 | Hardware | Type | Compiler | Runtime |
 | :------- | :--- | :------- | ------: |